CS200-S25/Assignment1/README.md

 # Assignment 1 - Core Java Constructs

-There are four items to submit on Gradescope for this assignment:
+There are four exercises for this assignment:
 - [ ] Short answers to understand how to trace through code segments in Java.
 - [ ] Fixing mistakes to understand common errors in Java syntax and interpret error messages accordingly.
 - [ ] Writing methods using core java constructs